matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 }
 ```

-Additionally, the feature is to be advertised as unstable feature in the `GET /_matrix/client/versions` response, with
+Additionally, the feature is to be advertised as an unstable feature in the `GET /_matrix/client/versions` response, with
 the key `org.matrix.msc4140` set to `true`.
-So, the response could look then as following:
+So, the response could then look as follows:

 ```json
 {